textpattern/textpattern.github.io/development/database-schema-reference.md

 pass        |VARCHAR(128) |Password
 RealName    |VARCHAR(255) |Real name email       |VARCHAR(254) |Email address (used for sending passwords and comment notifications) privs       |TINYINT      |Privilege level (0 = none, 1 = publisher, 2 = managing editor, 3 = copy editor, 4 = staff writer, 5 = freelancer, 6 = designer).
-Indicates what the user is allowed to do, once logged in on the admin side last_access |DATETIME     |Date and time when the user last logged in by entering a valid username and password combination nonce       |VARCHAR(64)  |Unique identifier used for cookie authentication (do NOT touch this in plugins!)
+Indicates what the user is allowed to do, once logged in on the administration side last_access |DATETIME     |Date and time when the user last logged in by entering a valid username and password combination nonce       |VARCHAR(64)  |Unique identifier used for cookie authentication (do NOT touch this in plugins!)